Skip to main content

 Listings are categorized under a Price Tier by the number of bedrooms; Tiers are then defined by the performance of the listings' average daily rate over the last 12 months.
 The properties are grouped under the Price Tiers based on their performance in the ADR they achieved in that timeframe.

-We have five Price Tiers: Budget, Economy, Midscale, Upscale, and Luxury.
 Each Price Tier is segmented equally based on the number of listings in the market.

-For example, in a market of 100 properties, each Tier would be made up of 20 listings, from the lowest performing at 1 to the highest performing at 100.
+For example, in a market of 100 properties, each tier would be made up of 20 listings, from the lowest performing at 1 to the highest performing at 100.

 Using the same example, the 100 listings ADR ranges from $100 to $1,100.